What is hydroxyapatite?

 - Tissue from the area is gently lifted to create a small tunnel or pocket for the implant.

-- Implant is secured in place by suturing the incision(s).
+- The implant is secured in place by suturing the incision(s).

 - Sutures removed after 5-7 days.